facusapienza21/Fermat-distance/README.md

 #### Aprox: Dijsktra + k-nearest neighbours

 With probability arbitrary high we can restrict the minimum path search to paths where each consecutive pair of points are k-nearest neighbours, with `k = O(log n)`.
 Then, we use _Dijkstra algorithm_ on the graph of k-nearest neighbours from each point.
-The total running time is `O( n * ( k * n * log n ) )`.
+The complexity is `O( n * ( k * n * log n ) )`.

 #### Aprox: Landmarks
 If the number of points n is too high and neither Floyd-Warshall and Dijkstra run in appropiate times, we implemente a gready version based on landmarks.
 Let consider a set of l of point in the data set (the landmarks) and denote `s_j` the distance of the point `s` to the landmark `j`.
 Then, we can bound the distance `d(s,t)` between any two points `s` and `t` as